contrast-zone/t-rewriter.js/intermezzo.md

         (ELEMENTARY <...incoming term...> <...outgoing term...>)
     )

-serve to assign a domain range to an identifier, and more importantly, to make the identifier equal within incoming and outgoing terms.
+serve to assign a domain range to an identifier, and more importantly, to mark the identifier equal within incoming and outgoing terms.
 In the previous example we have two such rules, one for each job.
 Of course, there may be examples with more than one identifier, accordingly repeating the `(DOMAIN ...)` expressions under the `(IDENTIFY ...)` expression.

 This example may seem like a very simple insight into *Intermezzo* essence, but these kinds of formations are really all we need to express all the computational range promised in the introduction section of this exposure.
 With what we learned by now about *Intermezzo*, we are able to transcribe *any* input form to *any* output form, how ever they may be interlinked.